Linlithgow Civic Trust

 - Promote and further the preservation and development of Scottish building traditional, crafts and skills.

-The second of the talks will be at 7.30pm on Tuesday 3 December, again in the Adam Room in Cross House.
-The speaker will be archaeologist Ellie Graham of St Andrew's University (recently seen on Alice Robert's BBC2 Historic Towns programme on Stirling) who will talk about the work of SCAPE, focusing on a couple of case studies of their recent work in our area, including the Higgins Neuk project that was showcased in the Historic Towns episode.
+The second of the talks will be at 7.30pm on Tuesday 3 December 2019, again in the Adam Room in Cross House.
+The speaker will be archaeologist Ellie Graham of St Andrew's University (recently seen on Alice Robert's BBC2 Historic Towns programme on Stirling, Channel 4's Britain at Low Tide and BBC Scotland's Scotland from the Sky) who will talk about the work of SCAPE, focusing on a couple of case studies of their recent work in our area, including the Higgins Neuk project that was showcased in the Historic Towns episode.

 SCAPE is a charity that researches, conserves and promotes the archaeology of Scotland's coast.
 SCAPE is especially interested in remains that are threatened by coastal erosion.
 Since 2000, SCAPE has worked with Historic Scotland, Local Authority archaeologists and a number of archaeological units to survey some of the most vulnerable stretches of the Scottish coastline.